Nur124/didactic-octo-giggle/README.md

 .Test
 .on
 .coding
-.on this  week we have nice weather.
+.on this  week we have  a nice weather.
 .in belgium